yayaneath/GeoGrasp/README.md

-# GeoGrasp - PACKAGE UNDER CONSTRUCTION!
+# GeoGrasp
 Geometry-based method for computing grasping points on 3D point clouds.
 Find more details at: https://www.researchgate.net/publication/318874422_Using_Geometry_to_Detect_Grasping_Points_on_3D_Unknown_Point_Cloud

 We are still working on improving the code efficiency and readability.
-Moreover, we will add tutorials on the use of GeoGrasp.
-Nevertheless, the current version of the package already works so a pair of grasping points can be computed for any given 3D point cloud.
+Later, we will add tutorials on the use of GeoGrasp to work with robotic graspers.

 # Requirements
 The package has been tested on Ubuntu 16.04.
 GeoGrasp is wrapped in a ROS package with the following dependecies: